 Food is also available to senior pupils in the Sixth Form Centre at break and lunch time.
 In addition to lunches, the Dining Hall is open for breakfast from 8.30am and at break time.
-(N.B.
-Initially, due to social distancing requirements, this facility will only be available for Year 14 pupils.)

 Packed lunches may be brought to school and consumed in the Dining Hall.